MikeManzo/homebridge-meteohub/README.md

 ### Field Explainations
     "accessory": "HomeMeteohub",            :Our Accessory name
     "name": "Meteohub",                     :Easy to remember name
-    "ip_address":  "A.B.C.D",               :IP address <pick IP OR server; leave the other empty --> ""> "server_address: "your.domain.name"     :FQ server address  <pick server OR IP; leave the other empty --> ""> "port": "1234"                          :Desired Port
+    "ip_address":  "A.B.C.D",               :IP address <pick IP OR server; leave the other empty "">
+    "server_address: "your.domain.name"     :FQ server address  <pick server OR IP; leave the other "">
+    "port": "1234"                          :Desired Port
     "frequency": 5000,                      :Update frequency (5 second min) "password": "<password>",               :Admin password for Meteohub <Currently NOT used>